citrix/xencenter-plugin-specification/docs/xml-configuration.md

 # XML Configuration File

-In your plug-in XML configuration file, you define which menu items and tab items you would like to appear in XenCenter.
-These are referred to as *features*, and you can customize each one using the XML attributes described in this specification.
+Use your plug-in XML configuration file to define the menu items and tab items you want to appear in XenCenter.
+These items are referred to as *features*, and you can customize each one using the XML attributes described in this specification.

 **Example:** A sample XML configuration file

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE XenCenterPlugin PUBLIC "-//XENCENTERPLUGIN//DTD XENCENTERPLUGIN1//EN" "xencenter-1.dtd">

 <XenCenterPlugin